mercmobily/jsonreststores2/README.md

 Here is an example of a store only allowing deletion only to specific admin users:

-    // The basic schema for the WorkspaceUsers table var WorkspaceUsers = declare( Store, {

-      schema: new Schema({
-        email     :  { type: 'string', trim: 128, searchable: true, sortable: true  },
-        name      :  { type: 'string', trim: 60, searchable: true, sortable: true  },
-      }),

-      storeName:  'WorkspaceUsers',
-      publicURL: '/workspaces/:workspaceId/users/:id',

-      handlePut: true,
-      handlePost: true,
-      handleGet: true,
-      handleGetQuery: true,
-      handleDelete: true,

-      checkPermissions: function( request, method, cb ){

-        // This will only affect `delete` methods if( method !== 'delete' ) return cb( null, true );

-        // User is logged in: all good if( request._req.session.user ){ // ._
-          cb( null, true );

-        // User is not logged in: fail!
-        } else {
-          cb( null, false, "Must login" );
-        }
-      },

-    });
-    var workspaceUsers = new WorkspaceUsers();
-    workspaceUsers.protocolListen( 'HTTP', { app: app } );;

-Permission checking can be as simple, or as complex, as you need it to be.

-Note that if your store is derived from another one, and you want to preserve your master store's permission model, you can run `super.checkPermissions()`:
+Note that if your store is derived from another one, and you want to preserve the parent store's permission model, you can run `super.checkPermissions()`:

       async checkPermissions (request, method) {

         // Run the parent's permission check.
-If it failed, honours the failure let { granted, message } = super.checkPermissions(request, method) if (!granted) return { granted, message }
+If it failed, honour the failure let { granted, message } = super.checkPermissions(request, method) if (!granted) return { granted: true }

-        // We are only enriching for `put`.
+        // We are only adding checks for  `put`.
-        // In any other case, will go along with the parent's response if (method === 'put') return { granted, message }
+        // In any other case, will go along with the parent's response if (method === 'put') return { granted: true }

         // User is admin (id: 1 )
         if( request.session.user === 1){ return { granted: true }